sisinflab/warprec/warprec/utils/config/README.md

 The `Model Configuration` is different from other configurations as it presents two main nested sections:

 - **meta**: The meta parameters of the model.
-Meta parameters affect initialization of the model, implementation and checkpoints.
+Meta parameters affect initialization of the model and checkpoints.
 - **optimization**: A nested section containing all the information about the hyperparameter optimization done through Ray Tune.
 - **early_stopping**: An optional strategy which will stop the trial if the model has reached a plateau.
 - **parameters**: The parameters of the model.